application-research/delta-dm/readme.md

 ./deltadm daemon
 ```

-Once running, you can interact with DDM through the API.
+Once running, you can interact with DDM through the API, CLI, or via the [Delta Web frontend](https://github.com/application-research/delta-nextjs-client/)

 ## API
 See api docs in [/docs/api.md](/docs/api.md).

 ## Command-Line Interface
 See cli docs in [/docs/cmd.md](/docs/cmd.md).